Use and Care

 Before using your cookware for the first time, wash each piece in hot, soapy water.
 Use a sponge or dishcloth to remove any manufacturing oils.
 Rinse with hot water.
 Dry promptly to prevent water spots.
 Alternatively, you may run your cookware through a dishwasher cycle.

 To maintain the attractive appearance and cooking efficiency, it is important to clean thoroughly after each use.
-Food films left on the cooking surface will cause discoloration when the cookware is reheated.

 Golden brown or blue heat tints may result from persistent overheating or as a result of the natural minerals in your food.
 Sulphur-dried fruits should be cooked with the cover off to prevent staining.
 If staining does occur, removing it is simple.
 Make a paste with water and a non-abrasive stainless steel cleaner, such as Cameo®.
 Apply paste with a cloth or sponge, rubbing lightly in a circular motion.
 Wash again, rinse, and then dry promptly.
 Do not use oven cleaner on your Kitchen Craft cookware.